Trolls Band Together: Plot

 In a flashback, an infant Branch and his four older brothers John Dory, Spruce, Clay, and Floyd perform as a boyband called BroZone.
 When they fail to perform the "Perfect Family Harmony", a powerful ability that Trolls can achieve when they are in complete sync, the brothers argue and go their separate ways.
 Branch is left alone to be raised by his grandmother Rosiepuff.

-In the present, leaving off a month after saving music from the Hard Rock Trolls, (Note: As depicted in Trolls World Tour (2020)) Branch and Poppy attend Bridget and Gristle's wedding in Bergen Town.
-They are interrupted by John Dory, who reveals to Branch that Floyd has been captured by Velvet and Veneer, two Mount Rageon teenagers who wish to be pop stars.
+In the present, leaving off a month after saving music from the Hard Rock Trolls, (Note: As depicted in Trolls World Tour (2020)) Branch and Poppy (a fan of BroZone) attend Bridget and Gristle's wedding in Bergen Town.
+They are interrupted by John Dory, who reveals that Branch is his brother, and came because Floyd has been captured by Velvet and Veneer, two Mount Rageon teenagers who wish to be pop stars.
 The siblings have trapped Floyd in a diamond perfume bottle, which they use to extract his essence and improve their singing, although the process could eventually kill him.
 As the Perfect Family Harmony is the only thing that can destroy diamond, Branch reluctantly agrees to help John Dory find their brothers and rescue Floyd.
-Along with Poppy and Tiny Diamond, they set out in Rhonda, John Dory's armadillo-like portable van.
+Along with Poppy and Tiny Diamond, they set out in John Dory's armadillo-like portable van named Rhonda.

 They find Spruce at the Vacay Island resort, where he has changed his name to Bruce and started a family.
 Bruce is reluctant to help, until his wife and kids convince him to do so.
 The group later finds Clay at an abandoned Bergen miniature golf course, inhabited by a hidden colony of Pop Trolls who do not know that the Bergens are no longer their enemies, having been separated from the other Pop Trolls when they fled the final Trollstice.
 (Note: As depicted in Trolls (2016)) They also meet the colony's leader, Viva, who reveals herself to be Poppy's long-lost sister.
 At first, Poppy is delighted, but the visit turns sour when Viva refuses to believe the Bergens have changed, and tries to stop Poppy's group from leaving the golf course.
 They manage to escape thanks to Clay, who has agreed to help, and Poppy and Viva sadly part ways.